-Are you looking to start investing?
+Are you ready to start investing?
 Way to go!
-Investing your spare cash is the ultimate way to take it further, and to make it grow while you sleep.
+Investing your spare cash is the ultimate way to take your financial freedom further and to make it grow while you sleep.

-The good news is that, while in the past you needed to know a great deal about investing to get started (or have enough money to hire someone who does), that’s no longer the case.
-There are now countless easy ways to invest your money – and it even can be done on-the-go from your phone.
+This is no longer the case.
+There are now countless easy ways to invest – and it can even be done on the go from your phone.

-Of course, not all investment apps were created equal, so it’s good to know which apps are performing the best – and really deserve your attention.
+Of course, not all investment apps were created equally, so it’s good to know which apps are performing the best and really deserve your attention.

-In this post, I want to share with you the best investment apps to start using right now – as well as the reasons why they’re awesome.
+In this post, I want to share the best investment apps to start using right now – as well as the reasons why they’re awesome.

 Robinhood is an online stock brokerage that provides a completely free way to invest – and that’s very rare.
 No commissions on stock, no account minimums, and an easy-to-use interface make it the best investing app, particularly for new investors.

 Of course, because it offers free investing, you won’t get lots of other perks – like research, trading tools, investing education, and lots of investment options – but if you’re looking for a high-tech, a top-rated, intuitively-designed app that offers 100% fee-free investing, then Robinhood is your guy.

 Robinhood also allows you trade crypto (Bitcoin, Ethereum, and more), and, if you want to take your investing to the next level, you can purchase access to the premium version, Robinhood Gold, for $5 a month.
 That gets you access to the premium features of the app, such as the ability to trade on margin, bigger instant deposits, and market data.